itmo-infocom/UNIX-Linux-online-course/texts/week02/007_environment_variables.md

 The operating system supports a special kind of resource called environment variables.
 These variables are a NAME/VALUE pair.
 The name can start with a letter and be composed of letters, numbers, and underscores.
 Variable values have only one type -- character strings.
 Names and values are case sensitive.
-And, as we'll see, variables can be global and local, just like in regular programming languages.
+And, as we'll see, variables can be global and local, just like in common programming languages.

 To get the value of a variable on the Shell, precede the variable name with a dollar sign:
 ```